techiediaries/techiediaries/_posts/2020/angular-9/2019-09-10-angular-9-http-post-node-express-example.md

 ## Prerequisites

-As a prerequisite, this tutorial assumes you have followed the previous tutorial where we have created the authentication server with Node and Express.js and created the Angular 8 project with the necessary modules and components.
+As a prerequisite, this tutorial assumes you have followed the previous tutorial where we have created the authentication server with Node and Express.js and created the Angular 9 project with the necessary modules and components.

-## Setting up `HttpClient`
+## Setting up Angular 9 `HttpClient`

 Previously we've created the `auth` module.
-This module encapsulate the authentication logic in our application.
+This module encapsulate the authentication logic in our Angular 9 application.
 Let's import `HttpClient` in this module.

 Open the `src/app/auth/auth.module.ts` file and add the following changes: